jandelgado/jled/README.md

 First the LED object is constructed and configured, then the state is updated with subsequent calls to the `Update()` method, typically from the `loop()` function.
+While the effect is active, `Update` returns `true`, otherwise false.

 The constructor takes the pin, to which the LED is connected to as only parameter.
 Further configuration of the LED object is done using a fluent interface, e.g. `JLed led = JLed(13).Breathe(2000).DelayAfter(1000).Repeat(5)`.
 See examples and [Parameter overview](#parameter-oveview) section below for